 It was 11 pm on a Wednesday night when the lights went out throughout two adjacent residential towers in New Westminster, B.C., and the electrical contractors called to the site quickly realized that getting power back to the residents wasn’t going to be an easy fix.
 The main transformer for the two buildings was damaged and required replacement, so temporary power was an immediate need.
 A call to Trinity had the building up and running by 10 a.m. the next morning.
 But that was just the beginning of this assignment, which would end up lasting several months.

-For the buildings’ owner, Gateway Property Management Corp., job-one was, simply, getting electricity flowing ASAP to tenant apartments in the aftermath of the outage.
-The company’s contractors, Brodan Industries Ltd., called Trinity Power’s 24/7 service line three hours after the initial 11 p.m. outage, and within two hours Trinity technicians were at our shop prepping equipment for shipment that morning.
+For the buildings’ owner, job one was simply getting electricity flowing ASAP to tenant apartments in the aftermath of the outage.
+The owner’s contractor called Trinity Power’s 24/7 service line three hours after the initial 11 p.m. outage, and within two hours Trinity technicians were at our shop prepping equipment for shipment that morning.
 Only a few hours later, lights and elevators were operating as usual.